grb-bo/github-attention/README.md

 #### Local Clustering Coefficients
 Clustering coefficients tell if the neighbours of a node are also connected to each other.
 It is the most local indicator of density: a lower clustering coefficients implies that the node is less likely to be in a (local neighbourhood) group.

-Both classes of this dataset exhibit a moderate clustering average, but it is evident that machine learning developers tend to clustering *less* than web developers.
+Both classes of this dataset exhibit a moderate clustering average, but it is evident that machine learning developers tend to cluster less than web developers.

 #### Degrees
 The degree of a node is the count of how many links it has to other nodes.